explosion/spacy-course/slides/chapter4_01_training-updating-models.md

 Notes: Welcome to the final chapter, which is about one of the most exciting aspects of modern NLP: training your own models!

-In this video, you'll learn about training and updating spaCy's neural network models and the data you need for it – focusing specifically on the named entity recognizer.
+In this lesson, you'll learn about training and updating spaCy's neural network models and the data you need for it – focusing specifically on the named entity recognizer.